SophZoe/Genetic_Algorithm/README.md

 ```bash
 git clone https://github.com/SophZoe/Genetic_Algorithm
 ```
-.
 2. **Navigate to the Project directory on your Terminal or CMD**

 ```bash
 cd /Genetic_Algorithm/MAINCODE
 ```
-.
 3. **Run Locally**

 Open the main.py in any IDE of your choice.

 ## Game Concept
 This simulation game reproduces the behavior of agents (living beings) in a virtual world.
 Each agent has energy, genetic inheritance features, can move, consumes food, which increases their energy score, and reproduce.
 The world is organized as a two-dimensional field (default 100x100) on which food is randomly placed.
-The simulation runs through several rounds (up to 100) in which agents act until they either die or the maximum number of rounds is reached.
+The simulation runs through several round in which agents act until they either die or the maximum number of rounds is reached.
 Reproduction works as follows: firstly the  energy costs will be accounted, secondly the success rate based on strain affiliation is to be added, and the transfer (inheritance) of genetic traits from parents to offspring takes place, resulting in a diverse and dynamic population of agents over time.

 **Starting the simulation**